rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Extension_Attributes/check_apfs_encryption/README.md

 If not encrypted, the following message is displayed:  `FileVault is Off.`

+If run on a drive which is not using APFS, the following message is displayed: `Unable to display encryption status for filesystems other than APFS.`

 See `Casper_Extension_Attribute_Setup.png` for a screenshot of how the Extension Attribute should be configured.